qossayrida/birzeit-lab-scheduler/README.md

 ## 🐛 Troubleshooting

-### CORS Errors
+### Refreshing Data

-If fetching fails in production:
+If the labs list looks outdated:
-1. Confirm the requested URL has a snapshot registered in `STATIC_PROXY_CACHE`.
+1. Capture a fresh HTML export from the Ritaj course list.
-2. Use the HTML upload option as a quick workaround.
+2. Upload the new file through the Upload Labs Data panel.
-3. Deploy the proxy endpoint (Cloudflare Worker/Vercel/Netlify) for live data refreshes.
+3. Clear cached state from the app if older data persists.

 ### Data Not Persisting